ton-community/ton-docs/docs/develop/howto/step-by-step.md

 x{CFF60C04141C6A7B96D68615E7A91D265AD0F3A9A922E9AE9C901D4FA83F5D3C0D02025BC2E4A0D9400000000F492A0511406354C5A004_}
 ```

-Our new smart contract has some positive balance (of 6.666 test TON Coins), but has no code or data (reflected by `state:account_uninit`).
+Our new smart contract has some positive balance (of 6.666 test Toncoin) but has no code or data (reflected by `state:account_uninit`).

-## 7. Uploading the code and data of the new smart contract
+## 7. Uploading the code and data of new smart contract

-Now you can finally upload the external message with the `StateInit` of the new smart contract, containing its code and data:
+Now you can finally upload the external message with the `StateInit` of the new smart contract which contains its code and data:

 ```cpp
 > sendfile my_wallet_name-query.boc